urql-graphql/urql/docs/advanced/subscriptions.md

 In the above example, we add the `subscriptionExchange` to the `Client` with the default exchanges added before it.
 The `subscriptionExchange` is a factory that accepts additional options and returns the actual `Exchange` function.
 It does not make any assumption over the transport protocol and scheme that is used.
-Instead, we need to pass a `forwardSubscription` function, which is called with an "enriched" _Operation_ every time the `Client` attempts to execute a GraphQL Subscription.
+Instead, we need to pass a `forwardSubscription` function.

+The `forwardSubscription` is called when the `subscriptionExchange` receives an `Operation`, so typically, when you’re executing a GraphQL subscription.
+This will call the `forwardSubscription` function with a GraphQL request body, in the same shape that a GraphQL HTTP API may receive it as JSON input.

+If you’re using TypeScript, you may notice that the input that `forwardSubscription` receives has an optional `query` property.
+This is because of persisted query support.
+For some transports, the `query` property may have to be defaulted to an empty string, which matches the GraphQL over HTTP specification more closely.

 When we define this function it must return an "Observable-like" object, which needs to follow the [Observable spec](https://github.com/tc39/proposal-observable), which comes down to having an